niruse/HA_Expand_Options/searchable-list-card-main-read-search/README.md

 ### Git Install

-1. Clone this repository into your `www`-directory: `git clone https://github.com/phoenixperson-c137/searchable-list-card`
+1. Clone this repository into your `www`-directory.

 2. Add a reference to `searchable-list-card/searchable-list-card.js` inside your `ui-lovelace.yaml`